martinatidg/citi/README.md

       - #spring.data.mongodb.uri=mongodb://USERNAME:PASSWORD@HOSTNAME:PORT/DBNAME
       - spring.main.web-environment=false

    - streams: the data may come from different streams.
 This is a list of streams with each stream separated by a comma(,).
-Each stream in the list consists of the steam name and the percentage of the stream in the total records.
+Each stream in the list consists of the steam name and the percentage of the stream in all records.
 The name and the percentage are separated by colon(:).
    - rds.simulator.flows: the possible flow names of the test data. the flow is randomly selected for each record.
    - rds.simulator.total: total records.
    - rds.simulator.timefrmae: this value always set 1.
 It is for a feature of future versions.